Here are the remaining undefeated DII football teams in 2019 | NCAA.com

 Valdosta State was one of nine undefeated teams in the 2018 DII football championship tournament and the only one to run the table, finish 14-0 and win the title.
-With one day remaining until the 2019 selection show, there are nine undefeated teams looking to hear their name called for the bracket on Sunday, Nov.
+There are six undefeated teams looking to hear their name called for the bracket on Sunday, Nov.
 17, with an unblemished record.

+THE DII FOOTBALL CHAMPIONSHIP: Updates, bracket, and schedule for the full tournament

 Let's take a look at those teams.
-Note, this is through Week 11, which saw Slippery Rock knock off undefeated Kutztown in the PSAC championship game.
+Note, this is through the first round of the playoffs, which saw Ouachita Baptist, Tarleton State and Bowie State see their undefeated runs end in the DII football championship.
 Check back for the updated list each week of the NCAA DII football championship tournament.

 No. 1 Valdosta State (10-0)